Adinarayana11/Adinarayana11/README.md

 # 💫 About Me:
-💻 An experienced Software Engineer<br>🎓Computer Science Graduate from UTA(Dec'23)<br>💼 Current Intern at Gramener,Ex-Cognizant<br>🔭 I’m currently working on Full-stack and AI projects<br>🤝 Open to collaboration!<br>
+🎓Computer Science Graduate from UTA(Dec'23)<br>💼 Current Intern at Gramener,Ex-Cognizant<br>🔭 I’m currently working on Full-stack and AI projects<br>🤝 Open to collaboration!<br>

 <br />